 Finding a SmileLife provider near you

 If you opt for an in-person 3D scan and consultation with a dental professional, then you are probably wondering how to find a clinic.
-Unfortunately, that may not be an easy task as SmileLife locations are limited, unlike Invisalign that has multiple locations around the UK (not just London like many aligner brands).
+Unfortunately, that may not be an easy task as SmileLife locations are limited, unlike Invisalign which has multiple locations around the UK (not just in London like many aligner brands).